jsalignon/cactus/docs/3_Inputs/Configuration.md

 Saving only the last, none or all bed files.

 ## Do or skip analysis
-Boolean that indicates if certain parts of the pipeline should be run or not.
+Booleans that indicates if certain parts of the pipeline should be run or not.
  - **do_motif_enrichment**: *true, false*
  - **do_chip_enrichment**: *true, false*
  - **do_saturation_curve**: *true, false*